 In the next post, I’ll introduce you the upcoming projects for the following semester.

 BACK IN LYON

 Finally, I arrived back to Lyon, which is almost like I’m arriving home.
-This semester I won’t live in the college anymore because I found a nice apartment for myself.
-I’ll have significantly more space and possibility to cook and to invite my friends over.
+This semester I won’t live in the campus anymore because I found a nice apartment for myself.
+I’ll have significantly more space and the possibility to cook and to invite my friends over.

-In the next post I’ll let you to have a sneak-peak behind the scenes of Bocuse d’Or Finale.
+In the next post, I’ll let you have a sneak-peak behind the scenes of Bocuse d’Or Finale.

 Follow my experiences at www.abculnary.com or IG @bucsianna

 First of all, just a quick reminder of what’s precisely the Bocuse d’Or.
 It’s the most prestigious culinary arts event, taking place biennially in the capital city of gastronomy, Lyon.
 It’s founded by Paul Bocuse, one of the most prominent chefs of this century, who was also the mentor of some of the most celebrated chefs alive.